 Johann David Castleman

-1757 23 year old David married 20 year old Margaret Johnson 1737-1808 who births 7 sons and 3 daughters before she dies on 30 November, 1808 at the age of 71.
+Johann David Castleman 1734-1826 is one of 5 sons of Andreas Ludwig.
+In 1757 23 year old David married 20 year old Margaret Johnson 1737-1808 who births 7 sons and 3 daughters before she dies on 30 November, 1808 at the age of 71.
+David is 15 when the first Fairfax land grants to his dad, Andreas Ludwig and his older brother William in 1849.

 Davids Brothers:

-Conrad 1726-1744 was 18 years old when he died in Hardin, New York
+Conrad 1726-1744 was 18 years old when he died in Hardin, New York, just before the family relocates to Virginia.

 Jacob A.I.
 Sr. 1730-1803 married Rhoda Patience Robertson 1730-1778 about 1750.
 Rhoda was born in Virginia and they had 13 children, 4 that died in the first year.
 May 15, 1753 land grants from Fairfax.
 1758 with William in Virginia Militia.
 9 Aug 1762 buys 119 acres in Hampshire from David for £50, 1766 receives grant from Fairfax for 106 acres adjoining lot #28.
 1778 sells his 1/2 acre in Winchester for £70.
 15 May 1780 Jacob, Jacob Jr and Benjamin Casselman signed (original signatures) a petition by inhabitants of Kentucky Co. & Illinois Co., VA asking for a separate new state.
 (Papers of the Continental Congress at National Archives, Washington, D.C.: (Microfilm) Series M247 Roll 62 Item 48 Page 237.)
 1782 Tax list of Hampshire Co., VA: Jacob Castleman with 8 Whites & no Blacks.
 Fall of 1782 Jacob & family came to the Fort which would become Nashville, TN as his son Andrew told historian Lyman C. Draper.
 In August of 1785 returns to Hampshire County to sell all of his land to William Smith (106 acres) and William Fox (419 acres) by November for a total of £350.
 In 1787 Jacob, Benjamin, Andrew and John [nephew of Jacob] Casselman were on the first Tax list of Davidson Co., NC[TN] of white males over 21.
 Each as 1 taxable male.